 The measures proposed in the policy are likely to increase pedestrian movements in this area.
-This will have benefits as part of a strategy to reduce car use and also is an important part of encouraging more healthy lifestyles.
 North south pedestrian links will help improve access from the seafront to the town centre and encourage more visitors to move between the two, with benefits for the wider town centre.